I’m going to start this post even though I don’t have an ending.

 That’s a screenshot of a pop-up that arrived on my screen when I reached the end of Berlatsky’s thoughtful, feminist essay.
 It says: “Enter your email to see a 45-year-old with an amazing booty.”
 In other words, “Click right now to see a woman still fuckable after 40!”
 (And here I’m going to just go with the idea that this is sexist, but not engage with the extensive feminist theorizing about pornography.)

 Is this what change looks like?
 Is this what change looks like, specifically, when it comes from inside of an organization?
 A slow, stuttering shift from misogyny to feminism, replete with missteps and contradictions?

 Who’s in charge over there?
 What is their strategic plan?
 Are they trying to appropriate feminism?
 It’s not like they haven’t done it before.
 What role do they see this feminist discourse playing in a space that’s still so misogynist?

 Or is the right hand just not paying attention to what the left hand is doing?
 Maybe Berlatsky was as surprised by the pop-up as I was, thinking “Come on, guys!”
 Or do they not think that their pop-up was sexist at all?

 And, from a feminist perspective, does this do anyone any good?
 I don’t mean this rhetorically.
 I honestly don’t know how to answer that question.
 And, on the flipside, could this hurt feminist activism?

-This post originally appeared in 2008.Lisa Wade is a professor of sociology at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
-You can follow her on Twitter and Facebook.
+Lisa Wade is a professor at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
+Find her on Twitter, Facebook, and Instagram.